mehdiborji/methylation/README.md

         ~/methylation/data/GRCm39_v34_allcontigs.fasta.fai
 ```

-- Another way to build count matrices is using gene intervals instead of windows, for this we have a preprocessed version of gencode gtf which is essenetially a bed file with intervals and ensembl gene id form `https://www.gencodegenes.org/mouse/release_M35.html`
+- Another way to build count matrices is using gene intervals instead of windows, for this we have a preprocessed version of gencode gtf which is essenetially a bed file with intervals and ensembl gene id.

+For mouse we can obtain `Comprehensive gene annotation` from: `https://www.gencodegenes.org/mouse/release_M35.html`
+For human we can obtain one from: `https://www.gencodegenes.org/human/release_46.html`

 ```
 sbatch ~/methylation/scripts/SLURM_make_count_mtx_genes.sh \